unional/standard-log/packages/log/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]

-[`standard-log`] is a powerful and extensible logging library.
+[standard-log] is a powerful and extensible logging library.

-## New in 9.0

-[`standard-log`] 9.0 is a trimmed down version that focus more on security and support the micro-app paradigm.

-The key changes are:

-- Side effects free: application calling `createStandardLog()` gets a completely enclosed log system.
-- Immutable: after the log system can be configured when calling `createStandardLog()`.\
-  But after that, the system is immutable and cannot be changed.\

-For the full list of changes, please check the [change log](./CHANGELOG.md).

 ## Key features